cjmpark/Real-time-Attention-Tracker/README.md

 Developed by [@cjmpark](https://github.com/cjmpark) during an internship at **Robocare**, South Korea.

-Feel free to fork, star ⭐, or open an issue for feedback or collaboration!
+Feel free to fork, star, or open an issue for feedback or collaboration!